 WZ: Windfoiling is still very young and is still a niche.
 How do you see the evolution of the sport going forward?
 Is it a real revolution of modern windsurfing?

-As I said earlier, I would never call it a revolution of windsurfing.
+Joris: As I said earlier, I would never call it a revolution of windsurfing.
 It’s a new sport, the metamorphosis concepts will soon disappear.
-The sport will definitely grow, it’s exiting and it allows us to get in the water in a different range of conditions compared to radical wave windsurfing, but offering similar feelings.
+The sport will definitely grow, it’s exciting and it allows us to get in the water in a different range of conditions compared to radical wave windsurfing, but offering similar feelings.

 It will probably always be a niche.
 You already need to know how to windsurf before you can even try, it’s not very easy and a lot of people are very scared of the big heavy fins under the board.